 Then came Auto Chess.
 Born as a mod for the MOBA Dota 2 (and apparently somewhat based upon an old Warcraft 3 custom map involving battling Pokemon), Auto Chess spawned an entire genre of game (the auto battler) in which players spend round after round building a team to fight one of the other competitors at random until just one is left standing.
 I'd try to give more detail into how these games typically function, but whenever I do, it just makes them sound like a weird exercise in resource management and matching like items, which...I guess they kind of are.
 I really have very little idea how to explain why these things are so addictive, but I can tell you that as soon as I finish one game, I'm pretty much ready to start the next one to see if a good strategy holds up or if I can improve upon a bad one.

 There's a good bit of info out there on the net for these games.
-My personal favorite at the moment is Chess Rush, but the biggest names in the game are probably Teamfight Tactics (using League of Legends characters), Dota Underlords (the official Dota entry), Auto Chess (made by the creators of the original Dota mod, and the source of the picture above), and Hearthstone Battlegrounds (a more recent entry that builds on the card game's engine).
+My auto battler time at the moment is centered on Chess Rush with its fantastic Turbo (shorter contest) mode, but the biggest names in the game are probably Teamfight Tactics (using League of Legends characters), Dota Underlords (the official Dota entry), Auto Chess (made by the creators of the original Dota mod, and the source of the picture above), and Hearthstone Battlegrounds (a more recent entry that builds on the card game's engine).
 For the first time in...decades, probably...I was playing a non-card-based video game that was the buzz of the gaming world.

 Although...the genre is arguably about as close to being a card game as a "true" video game can get without actually involving digital cards.
 A discussion for another time, I suppose.